ketkiambekar/spam-classifier/README.md

 3) Edit the messages in the first cell as per your choice
 4) Click Runtime >> Run All.
 5) Results will be displayed at the bottom of the notebook

+Alteratively:
+1) Clone this repository
+2) Run the "spam_classifier_nb.py" with the command $python spam_classifier_nb.py